poojapatel26/New-York-City-Airbnb/README.md

 1. What can we learn about different hosts and areas?

-2. What can we learn from predictions? (ex: locations, prices, reviews, etc)
+2. What can we learn from predictions? (ex: locations, prices, reviews, etc.)

 3. Which hosts are the busiest and why?